favorize-app/multi-auth/README.md

 This system is designed to be compatible with:

-- **Favorize App**: Existing gRPC backend and user models
-- **Existing Systems**: Can be integrated with current authentication systems
+- **Existing Systems**: Can be integrated with current authentication systems via gRPC
-- **Multiple Platforms**: iOS, Android, and Web applications
+- **Multiple Platforms**: iOS, Android, Web, and Desktop applications
-- **Various Providers**: Firebase, SendGrid, Twilio, Google, Apple, etc.
+- **Various Providers**: Firebase, SendGrid, Twilio, Google, Apple, and many more OAuth providers

 ---